kctrey/onehand/README.md

                         Number of games to play
   -c CONFIG, --config CONFIG
-                        Location of config file to use --nodb                Do not write games to the database --debug               Print debug info to the screen
+                        Location of config file to use --normal              Play games using the normal rules --reverse             Play games using the reverse rules --nodb                Do not write games to the database --debug               Print debug info to the screen
 ```